Why is it essential to proofread your text before publishing it?

 It is our nature as human beings to make mistakes, and only those who do nothing make no mistakes.
 Even the best translators and copywriters make mistakes.

-Author of the translation and editor
+If the translator and the editor

-in the same person
+are the same person,

-will notice in the text considerably fewer errors,
+they will notice considerably fewer errors,

-with an eye for detail.
+preferably one with an eye for detail.

-Examples of Proofreading Work:
+Examples of My Proofreading Work: